 Weight and Portability

 Some come with lots of accessories and extra features, which make them easier to use and more exciting, but also make them bulky and unappealing to carry on long trips.
 There is a happy medium between overkill and overly simple.
-Though portability is key, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
-That was our reasoning behind handing out awards to heavier panels like the BigBlue 28W and the Mercury 10W.
+Though portability is vital, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
+That was our reasoning behind handing out awards to more massive panels like the BigBlue 28W and the Mercury 10W.

-This year we mostly avoided testing any models with battery packs included, though many of the companies in this review provide these products.
 To make the review more standardized across the board and to simplify the testing, we used a standard battery pack and USB for all the panels.
 We used the 1byone 6,000 mAh Portable Charger, as it was an inexpensive external battery with good reviews, used mainly for charging phones and small gadgets.

 Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
-This allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like) and you can charge your device at night via the external battery.
-External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
+This arrangement allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like) and you can charge your device at night via the external battery.
+External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports); this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
 The best option, in our opinion, is to have a less strong (and lighter weight!) solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.

 — Jane Jackson